 6. Jaw pain and numbness

 - This one requires immediate action and you should contact emergency services or attend A&E.

 - Why?
 Because this type of pain can be an indication of a stroke or TIA (transient ischaemic attack – or ‘mini’ stroke) and must be ruled out.

 - It could also be a sign of neuralgia from an irritated facial nerve, or Bell’s palsy, when there is inflammation around the facial nerve and this pressure causes facial paralysis on the affected side.

 - Don’t panic but do get checked out.

 And remember, myself and the Peppy practitioners are available to chat with you anonymously anytime about any of your health concerns.

-Find out more about Peppy Men here.
+Find out more about workplace men’s health support from Peppy here.